sap-tutorials/sap-build-apps/tutorials/codejam-07-connect-app-process/codejam-07-connect-app-process.md

 ### Create data resource for triggering process
-Now that we defined the API for triggering the process, we need a data resource so we can call the API from SAP Build Apps.
+Now that you defined the API for triggering the process, you need a data resource so you can call the API from SAP Build Apps.

 1. Open your SAP Build Apps project from the SAP Build lobby.